datamllab/rlcard/docs/toy-examples.md

 Average reward is -0.056
 INFO - Step 616 loss: 0.77693158388137823
 ```
 In Blackjack, the player will get a payoff at the end of the game: 1 if the player wins, -1 if the player loses, and 0 if it is a tie.
 The performance is measured by the average payoff the player obtains by playing 1000 episodes.
 The above example shows that the agent achieves better and better performance during training.
+The logs and learning curves are saved in `./experiments/blackjack_dqn_result/`.

 # DeepCFR on Blackjack
 The third example is to use Deep Counterfactual Regret Minimization to train an agent on Blackjack.
 We aim to use this example to show how CFR algorithms can be developed and applied in our toolkit.
 We design `step` and `step_back` function which allows CFR based algorithms easily perform the game tree traversal for further optimization.
 The example is shown below: